 In 2008, the Mai Hiro brand was created as a joint venture when Nakanari came in contact with a local Orlando artist; Soujohn.
 Since then the brand’s focus has been on strong character design and illustrations.
 While welcoming all opportunities for collaborations with other artists and companies Mai Hiro’s vision is to bring its unique and innovative style to all possible forms of media.

-The world of Mai Hiro is full of unique repeating patterns and bright colors which help our creations take on their own interesting lives and storylines.
-Each of our original characters has an imaginative background story and adventures that allow us to express a full range of ideas.
+The world of Mai Hiro is full of unique patterns and bright colors which help our creations take on their own interesting lives and storylines.
+Each of their original characters has an imaginative background story and adventures that allow us to express a full range of ideas.
 Nakanari serves as project and creative director with brand collaboration in toy design.
-While Soujohn serves as the brand art director and PR rep. The goal of Mai Hiro is to provide freshness with their art work and designs.
+While Soujohn serves as the brand art director and PR rep.

 Nakanari born in Taiwan, creator of "Misfits of Nakanari" and show director of B.B.Birdy's Funny Club series, brought the idea to have artists bring their 2D artwork to 3D artwork on blank canvas toys.